Will Kyrgios-Djokovic final produce 'fireworks'?

 In the past Kyrgios has spoken of his struggles with motivation - saying training is boring and even being banned for a perceived lack of effort - but that is not the case with the big occasions.

 "He's a big-match player," Djokovic said.
 "If you see his career, the best tennis he's played is always against the top guys.
-That's why we all respect him, because we know what he can come up with."
+That's why we all respect him, because we know what he can come up with.

-"But the experience that I have at this level, playing in the finals against someone that has never played a Grand Slam final, could be slightly in my favour.

-"But at the same time, knowing who he is and how he goes about his tennis and his attitude on the court, he doesn't seem to be falling under pressure much.
+"The experience that I have at this level, playing in the finals against someone that has never played a Grand Slam final, could be slightly in my favour.
+At the same time, knowing who he is and how he goes about his tennis and his attitude on the court, he doesn't seem to be falling under pressure much.

 "One thing is for sure there are going to be a lot of fireworks emotionally from both of us," he added.